shanushaan/library_grpc/README.md

 # Library Management System

-A comprehensive microservices-based library management system built with modern technologies including gRPC backend, async FastAPI gateway, React frontend, and PostgreSQL database with advanced features like pagination, structured logging, and performance optimization.
+A comprehensive microservices-based library management system built with  gRPC backend, async FastAPI OR NODE gateway, React frontend, and PostgreSQL database with advanced features like pagination, structured logging, and performance optimization.

 ## 🚀 Key Features